sebastianduchene/NELSI/tutorial/README.md

 4. Simulate autocorrelated rates
 --------------------------------

 One way to relax the assumption of having a single rate throughout is to propose small changes in rate from one branch to the next.
-The functions simulate.autocor.kishino and simulate.autocor.thorne use different methods to simulate this kind of rate pattern.
+The functions simulate.autocor.kishino and simulate.autocor.thorne use the method described in Kishino *et al*.(2001) and Thorne *et al.*(1998) methods to simulate this kind of rate pattern.
 In both functions the user only needs to provide the rate at the root of the phylogeny and the amount of autocorrelation, given by the parameter v.

  - Using the following code simulate and plot autocorrelated rates using simulate.autocor.kishino; first with low autocorrelation, and then with high autocorrelation.